- Urgent Care

 When to see a doctor for bronchitis

-In general, according to the Centers for Disease Control and Prevention (CDC), if your persistent cough does not go away in a few days or is getting worse, consult a doctor about your treatment options.
-In addition, see a doctor if you exhibit these other symptoms:
+In general, according to the Centers for Disease Control and Prevention (CDC), if your persistent cough does not go away within a week or is getting worse, consult a doctor about your treatment options.
+In addition, see a doctor right away if you exhibit these other symptoms:

-Your bronchitis may be bacterial, in which case you will need an antibiotic prescription.
+Rarely, your bronchitis may be bacterial, in which case you will need an antibiotic prescription.
 A doctor can also prescribe medication for symptom management and recommend options for self-care at home.
-A PlushCare doctor can diagnose and treat your condition online.
+A PlushCare doctor may be able to diagnose and treat your condition online.
 They can write you a prescription if you qualify, and will electronically send your prescription to the pharmacy of your choice.
+If you need in-person testing like a lung exam or chest x-ray, they will guide you with resources and referrals to do so.

 Chronic obstructive pulmonary disease (COPD)